Timers

 automatically canceled.
 This happens when the future returned by

-is dropped.
+io::read_exact is dropped.
 Because of the lazy runtime model, dropping a

 future results in the operation being canceled.